Oxfam Australia is part of an international confederation working with people all around the world to achieve justice.

 - Read our report on Indigenous rights, Moving beyond recognition: respecting the rights of Aboriginal and Torres Strait Islander Peoples

 - Read about the individuals, communities and organisations who are contributing to remarkable solutions facing Aboriginal and Torres Strait Islander peoples

 - Read our report, In good hands: the people and communities behind Indigenous-led solutions

 Our Aboriginal and Torres Strait Islander Strategic Plan outlines Oxfam’s vision, pathways and initiatives towards supporting self-determination for Aboriginal and Torres Strait Islander Peoples.

 HOW YOU CAN HELP

 Did you know that Aboriginal and Torres Strait Islander Peoples have a life expectancy 10 years less than other Australians?
 Help us change that by making a donation.

 You can help Close the Gap.
-Sign the pledge to make sure that the government commits to improving the health of Aboriginal and Torres Strait Islander People.
+Sign the pledge to make sure that the Australian government commits to improving the health of Aboriginal and Torres Strait Islander People.